2025 NASCAR Euro Series: Schedule

 The provisional calendar for the 2025 season was announced on 3 October 2024.
 All rounds from the 2024 season are retained with the same timeframe as the previous year, making it the first season where the series calendar is unchanged from one season to the next.
-On May 2025, the planned round at Raceway Venray was cancelled and not replaced, since the circuit could not get any FIA track homologation for the safety purposes.
+In May 2025, the planned round at Raceway Venray was cancelled and not replaced, since the circuit could not get any FIA track homologation for the safety purposes.